 Starts around Dec.
 10-Jan.
 2

 Time: dusk-10 p.m.

 Knob Hill, San Marcos

 Clocking in at over 85,000 lit-up lights, hundreds of fun-figurines and a whole lot of electrical wiring, this Knob Hill neighborhood is a go-to for brilliant displays.
 Santa is known to show up nightly for about a week before his special day to hand-out candy canes and hear wishes from kids.
 Don't miss the home of who the locals have dubbed "Mr. Christmas."
 For the past 30 years Bill Gilfillen has spent three months decorating his home with over 100,000 lights.
 Visitors have come from as far as Australia and Japan to behold the stunning splendor.

 San Diego Bay Parade of Lights

 San Diego is known as a sea-worthy city and the annual San Diego Bay Parade of Lights brightens the water like never before.
-This year’s parade is themed: “Arrgh!
-A Pirate’s Christmas” and will have more than 80 lavishly decorated boats touring the bay on the evenings of Dec.
-10th & 17th.
+This year's parade is themed: “Tropical Island Christmas” and will have more than 80 lavishly decorated boats touring the bay on the evenings of Dec.
+9th & 16th.
 You can behold this free event from multiple locales, watching brilliantly bedecked boats buoy your holiday spirit.
 The two-hour long route travels through some of San Diego’s most treasured waterfront destinations including Shelter Island, Harbor Island, the Embarcadero, Seaport Village, the Pier at Cesar Chavez Park and the Ferry Landing in Coronado.
 Dress warmly––it can get quite nippy on these nautical nights.